Updated April 9, 2019

 Load balancers distribute incoming traffic across multiple instances.
 When configured appropriately, load balancers help make apps more resilient to faults and increase app availability.

-AWS and GCP load balancing services
+AWS and Google Cloud load balancing services

 - External Layer 4 load balancing